 BUSH IS THE SIGN THAT THE CHAOS IS BENIGN

-People, this "I told you so" by Jeb Bush (who'd have certainly lost to Hillary had he been the nominee) is a certain sign that all the chaos and tumult we are seeing, despite appearances, is BENIGN; that it has an underlying order and organization directed by the Hand of Providence that in the end will prove good for the prosperity and security of our country and peace of the world.
-And just as "Candidate Chaos" won the election because in part he was perceived by middle class voters as anti-Bush, and a necessary disruptive force to radically reverse the economic, military and geopolitical decline of our country, so will "President Chaos" win reelection is 2020 with the promise to continue the awesome work of national regeneration and
+People, this "I told you so" by Jeb Bush (who'd have certainly lost to Hillary had he been the nominee) is a certain sign that despite appearances all the chaos and tumult we are seeing is BENIGN; that it has an underlying order and organization directed I believe by the Hand of Providence that in the end will prove good for the prosperity and security of our country and peace of the world.
+And just as "Candidate Chaos" won the election because in part he was perceived by middle class voters as anti-Bush, and a necessary disruptive force to radically reverse the economic, military and geopolitical decline of our country, so will "President Chaos" win reelection is 2020 with the promise to continue the awesome work of national renewal and

 In 1982 with the economy in a state of stagflationary recession (double digit unemployment, inflation and interest rates), and Reagan's Gallup approval rating at 37%, it was said by Libs and GOP Rinos and moderates that his presidency was "effectively over."

 Then came the "voodoo," "trickle down" economic boom that sent jobs creation and GDP growth soaring; and in 1984 Reagan was reelected in a crushing 49 state landslide.
 In fact, the economy was so supercharged by Reagan's policies and business friendly pro-growth free market leadership that the S&L Crisis and market crash of the late 1980s could do nothing to stop the momentum and reverse it.
 And in 1988 with the Cold War practically over and a prospering America wanting Reaganism to continue elected George H. W. Bush President in a 40 state landslide.